-At its May 14, 2020, teleconference, the Commission adopted Klamath River Basin bag and possession limits and an adult quota for KRFC in alignment with federal regulations.
-The Commission also adopted the Department's recommendation to change the size used to delineate adult KRFC fish from greater than 22 inches total length to greater than 23 inches total length.
-These regulatory amendments went into effect on August 15, 2020 after they were approved by the Office of Administrative Law.
-The following is a summary of those 2020 Klamath River Basin bag and possession limits and the KRFC adult quota:
+At its May 11, 2021 teleconference meeting, the Commission adopted Klamath River Basin bag and possession limits and an adult quota for KRFC in alignment with federal regulations.
+These regulatory amendments went into effect on August 15, 2021, after they were approved by the Office of Administrative Law.
+The following is a summary of those 2021 Klamath River Basin bag and possession limits and the KRFC adult quota:

-- A daily bag limit of 2 Chinook Salmon, of which no more than 1 Chinook Salmon over 23 inches total length may be retained when the take of salmon over 23 inches total length is allowed. - A possession limit of 6 Chinook Salmon, of which no more than 3 Chinook Salmon over 23 inches total length may be retained when the take of salmon over 23 inches total length is allowed. - A Klamath River Basin quota of 1,296 adult KRFC (greater than 23 inches total length).
+- 1. A daily bag limit of 2 Chinook Salmon, of which no more than 1 Chinook Salmon over 23 inches total length may be retained when the take of salmon over 23 inches total length is allowed. - 2.
+A possession limit of 6 Chinook Salmon, of which no more than 3 Chinook Salmon over 23 inches total length may be retained when the take of salmon over 23 inches total length is allowed. - 3.
+A Klamath River Basin quota of 1,221 adult KRFC (greater than 23 inches total length).

-The 2020 Klamath River Basin quota of 1,296 adult KRFC aligned with the 2020 federal regulations, which provided guidance on allocations between ocean sport and commercial fisheries, inland sport fisheries, and recognized tribal fisheries.
+The 2021 Klamath River Basin quota of 1,221 adult KRFC aligned with the 2021 federal regulations, which provided guidance on allocations between ocean sport and commercial fisheries, inland sport fisheries, and recognized tribal fisheries.